 Camelbeach Mountain Waterpark offers water thrill rides, Flow Rider surf and boogie board simulation, slides, and Camel Cove, an interactive aqua play zone for families.

 4352 E. Pleasant Valley Blvd., Tipton

 Hours: Daily, June 1–Aug.
-25; weekends only in September.
+24; weekends only in May and September.
 Park opens at 11am; closing times vary.
 See website for details, schedule subject to change.

-The DelGrosso family is famous for its pasta sauces, but it’s also known for this family-friendly amusement park featuring miniature golf, go karts, a waterpark with water works and rapids, and fresh takes on amusement park food.
+The DelGrosso family is famous for its pasta sauces, but it’s also known for this family-friendly amusement park featuring miniature golf, go-karts, a waterpark with water works and rapids, and fresh takes on amusement park food.
 The Lazy River and Wave Pool at the Laguna Splash Water Park is new this year, as is a new gift shop.

 3830 Dorney Park Road, Allentown